tpae/whitepaper/WLX.md

 ### Issuing WLXAG Tokens

-CAs will interface with `Authenticator Smart Contract`, which contains all of necessary functions to issue WLXAG Tokens using WLX Tokens.
+CAs will interface with `Authenticator Smart Contract`, which contains all of necessary functions to issue WLXAG Tokens using WLX Coin.

 #### Authenticator Smart Contract

 The Authenticator Smart Contract utilizes P2P-based authentication system based on photo recognition and consensus voting system.
-When a user wants to authenticate the goods, they submit WLX Tokens and product metadata, which is available for execution by the CAs.
+When a user wants to authenticate the goods, they submit WLX Coin and product metadata, which is available for execution by the CAs.

 Authenticator Smart Contract will create an address in IPFS, where user can upload assets and verifiable proofs for CAs to use for authentication.